pcorey/pcorey.github.io/_posts/2015-03-25-materialize-highs-and-lows.markdown

 layout: post
 title:  "Materialize Highs and Lows"
 titleParts: ["Materialize", "Highs and Lows"]
-description: "Materialize is a CSS frameworks with its ups and downs.
+excerpt: "Materialize is a CSS frameworks with its ups and downs.
 Here are my experiences."
 author: "Pete Corey"
 date:   2015-03-25
 tags: ["Javascript"]